carnegiemellonracing/driverless-docker/README.md

     - GitHub Repository (our codebase)
 - Convenience
     - **You can start a container on your laptop, a random PC, or any other device and have access to the versions, packages, etc… that you need!**

-> [!NOTE]
-> If you have issues in any step of the following procedure, please check [issues that have already been solved](https://github.com/carnegiemellonracing/driverless-docker/issues?q=is%3Aissue)

 ## Prerequisites:
 install docker for your machine.